-UCL also offers stock brokerage services to local and foreign investors through its wholly owned subsidiary UniCap Securities Ltd-which has corporate memberships at the Dhaka & Chittagong stock exchanges and full service depository participant of CDBL.
-The market stability, investor's confidence, participant of institutional investors & foreign investors and availability of liquidity resulted significant increase in the market turnover during 2014.
+UCL also offers stock brokerage services to local and foreign investors through its wholly owned subsidiary UniCap Securities Limited-which has corporate memberships at the Dhaka & Chittagong stock exchanges and full service depository participant of CDBL.
+DSE Broad Indes (DSEX) stood at 4,629 point the end of 2015 which was 4,864.96 at the end of 2014 having a negative impact of 4.84 percent.
+In spite of volatile capital market situation, investor's confidence, participant of institutional investors & foreign investors, inclusion of a good number of IPO and availability of liquidity resulted significant increase (41.87 percent) in the market turnover during 2015.